There is an option now on your profile page

 - Ms. Fanservice: Likewise, you can have a female Shepard wear some very revealing outfits, like the leather outfit in the third game.

 - Multiple Choice Past: You choose an origin and a highlight in Shepard's service record at the beginning of your game.
 The different decisions you can make as you play expand on this.
 The first three listed below determine Shepard's origins; the latter three depict his/her notable military accomplishment:

 - Military Brat: The basis for the Spacer origin.
 Both parents were Alliance Navy, and is the only origin story where at least one parent is still alive.

 - Doomed Hometown: The basis for Colonist origin.
-At the age of Sixteen, batarian slave raiders paid Shepard's home colony of Mindoir a visit.
+At the age of sixteen, batarian slave raiders paid Shepard's home colony of Mindoir a visit.
 S/He was the only survivor of his/her family.

 - Street Urchin: Basis for the Earthborn origin.
 Born an orphan, street urchin, later gang member.
 Enrolled in the Alliance Navy to get away from that life.